-No. Their latest response just said "someone is working on it" and that it "may take a long time" but without qualifying what that means.
+No. They've just informed me "someone is working on it" and that it "may take a long time" but without qualifying what that means.
 They call it "administrative processing."

 I don't know as they won't tell.
 And I also don't know why they can't respond to my visa application.

 Allegedly, yes.
 I'm sure that person must be working very hard...

-I've been personally invited to at least 5 meetings in the US that I couldn't attend. (excluding IETF, HTTPbis or QUIC meetings)
+I have been invited personally to several meetings in the US that I couldn't attend. (excluding IETF, HTTPbis or QUIC meetings)